mdegat01/hassio-addons/hedgedoc/DOCS.md

 These are case sensitive and any items set by specific configuration will take precedence (you can see those [here][run]).

+The only exception is `CMD_HSTS_ENABLE`.
+That is set to `false` before `env_vars` are processed specifically so you can choose to turn it back on if you want.
+Setting the HSTS header causes issues if you use the same domain for multiple applications and not all use SSL so it is disabled by default to prevent surprise errors.

+If you do enable HSTS HedgeDoc also sets `includeSubdomains` and `preload` by default.
+`preload` in particular can cause browsers to add your site to a public list that takes months to get off.
+Would recommend reading up on [preload][hsts-preload] before enabling it.

 #### Sub-option: `name`